-MEANING

-- 0 Assembly complete without errors.

-- 1 Illegal option passed with the START command.
-Assembly is aborted after logging the illegal options to the console.
+END OF TASK CODE MEANING 0 Assembly complete without errors.
+Illegal option passed with the START command.
+1 Assembly is aborted after logging the illegal options to the console.
 The user should retry.

-- 2 One or more errors detected during the assembly.
+2 One or more errors detected during the assembly.
 This end of task code is also used if errors are detected in one or more programs of a batch assembly.

-- 3 Misplaced BEND.

-- 4 Symbol table overflow.
+3 Misplaced BEND.
+Symbol table overflow.
+4 A cross-reference option problem.
+5 Try to reassemble or use the NCROSS option to turn off the CROSS option.